fbpx

 The log drum family of Indian drums ranges from the small hand-played dholak to the dhol, a large shoulder-hung barrel drum played with sticks.

 Indian drums have a tonal quality that is both is instantly recognisable and quite distinct.
-As a general rule, drums with black spots (tabla, mirdangam, pakhawaj) have longer sustained tones compared to the spot-less drums (dholak, nagara, dhol); which have shorter muted tones.
+As a general rule, drums with black spots (tabla, mridangam, pakhawaj) have longer sustained tones compared to the spot-less drums (dholak, nagara, dhol); which have shorter muted tones.
 Drums played with sticks such as the Punjabi dhol and tassa drums are generally very loud and resonant and are therefore ideal for their use as drums for celebrations and festivals.

 Generally speaking, all Indian drums have two playing heads – a low bass-sounding drum, and a higher-pitched one that can be tuned to a specific key.
 The lower pitched drum can be manipulated with the heel of the hand to produce a distinctly recognisable glissando or ‘whoop’ sound.